 Abstract

-Sacred landscapes such as Braj present a layered heritage where tangible structures, ritual practices, collective memory, and performative traditions interweave to shape spatial identity.
-Contemporary development pressures, commodification, and fragmented conservation efforts often reduce these landscapes to stand-alone relics or contested spaces, overlooking their lived, performative, and narrative dimensions deeply rooted in devotional texts.
-This paper addresses the issue of how architecture can operate within such heritage contexts without erasing socio-cultural vitality, examining how participatory and community-centered design approaches might engage with Braj's ritual geographies to foster cultural continuity and social inclusion.
+Sacred landscapes present a layered heritage where tangible structures, ritual practices, collective memory, and performative traditions interweave to shape spatial identity.
+Contemporary development pressures, commodification, and fragmented conservation efforts often reduce such landscapes to stand-alone relics or contested spaces, overlooking their lived, performative, and narrative dimensions deeply rooted in devotional texts.
+In this context, this paper examines how conservation of such heritage could be implemented without erasing socio-cultural vitality.
+In order to facilitate conservation of ritual geographies to foster cultural continuity and social inclusion, it examines the placemaking practices of Braj: a sacred region in India.

-The research employs a case study methodology focusing on the Braj region.
-Data gathering techniques integrate archival research, historical maps, Puranic and Bhakti texts like Garga Samhita, Chaitanya Bhagavata, scribal accounts, spatial documentation, mapping of key sites, parikramā routes, and settlement patterns, ethnographic observation of daily rituals, major festivals, Rāslīlā performances, and food practices with oral histories from interviews with diverse community members including priests, performers, pilgrims, and residents.
+The research employs case study as a method focusing on the Braj region.
+Data gathering involve four techniques: (1) archival research examining historical maps and Puranic and Bhakti texts (2) spatial documentation, mapping of key sites, parikramā routes, and settlement patterns, (3) ethnographic observation of daily rituals, major festivals, Rāslīlā performances, and food practices (4) oral histories from interviews with diverse community members.
 Comparative analysis of studies on other pilgrimage sites and heritage interventions contextualizes the findings.

-The paper concludes that placemaking in Braj follows a continuum where geography precedes and shapes sacred identity which itself is informed by rich textual traditions that are thus activated by ritual and performance, with temples often emerging as later articulations.
-Heritage can be enriched through architectural interventions acting as catalysts for cultural continuity, addressing contestation, and supporting sustainable community engagement.
-A model of design practice foregrounding participation, spatial storytelling informed by scriptural narratives, and adaptive reuse offers pathways for integrating contemporary functions into heritage contexts while sustaining their cultural resonance and contributing to sacred rural culture and life.
+The paper concludes that placemaking in Braj follows a continuum where geography precedes and shapes sacred identity informed by rich textual traditions.
+The traditions are activated by rituals and performances, with temples contributing to the articulations.
+The paper argues that heritage can be enriched through architectural interventions acting as catalysts for cultural continuity, addressing contestation, and supporting sustainable community engagement.
+It thus proposes a model for design practice foregrounding participation and spatial storytelling informed by scriptural narratives, and adaptive reuse.
+It offers pathways for integrating contemporary functions into heritage contexts while sustaining their cultural resonance and contributing to sacred rural culture and life.

 Keywords: Sacred Landscapes, Living Heritage, Placemaking, Ritual Geography, Collective Memory, Braj, India